PierreIsCoding/sdiy/Chit_Chat/README.md

 <br>

 * If you set the probability knobs at the center, thus at 50%, both gate outputs have an equal chance to "copy" the incomming clock signal to the output.
-* If you set the probability knobs fully to the left gate output 1 as a 100% chance and gate output 2 0% chance, and vice versa.
+* If you set the probability knobs fully to the left gate output 1 as a 100% chance and gate output 2 a 0% chance, and vice versa.
 * Any other position will favour one over the other but won't exclude neither of them.

 ## Gate Inputs
-* A great start to use Chit Chat is to insert a steady clock in the inout gate and the probility at 50%.
+* A great start to use Chit Chat is to insert a steady clock in the input gate and the probility at 50%.
 However you can also use more rythmic gate inputs or clocks at audio rates.
+Please experiment.
-* Also keep in mind that gate input B is normalized to gate output A1.
+* Also know that gate input B is normalized to gate output A1.
 Thus if gate output A1 fires one of the gate outputs of channel B will fire as well.
 Inserting a cable into gate input B will override that normalization.

-## CV Setting
+## CV Control
-Chit Chat allows to set the probability with CV
+Chit Chat allows you to control the probability via CV, unipolar or bipolar.
+The probability knob biases how Chit Chat receives this CV.

+* Probability knob center: CV: -2.5V to 2.5V
+* Probability knob fully CW: CV: 0V tot 5V
+* Probability knob fully CCW: CV: -5V tot 0V

+# Build Notes